NormanBenbrahim/datasciencecoursera/README.md

 # Data Science Coursera

-This is the repository where I will keep my notes for the Coursera Data Science specialization
+This is the repository where I will keep my notes for the Coursera Data Science specialization.
+Quizes that do not require data will not be pushed to this repo (for example multiple choice concept question based quizes).

 ## File hierarchy
 * `course_content/` contains the folders with all the courses, from the Data Scientist Toolbox up to the Capstone (tentative), and includes code used to complete the assignments for these courses